core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The Group Manager assigns an integer Key Generation Number to each of its groups, identifying the current version of the keying material used in that group.
 The first Key Generation Number assigned to every group MUST be 0.
 Separately for each group, the value of the Key Generation Number increases strictly monotonically, each time the Group Manager distributes new keying material to that group (see {{sec-group-key-management}}).
 That is, if the current Key Generation Number for a group is X, then X+1 will denote the keying material distributed and used in that group immediately after the current one.

 The Group Manager assigns unique Group Identifiers (Gids) to the groups under its control.
 Also, for each group, the Group Manager assigns unique Sender IDs (and thus Recipient IDs) to the respective group members.
 According to a hierarchical approach, the Gid value assigned to a group is associated to a dedicated space for the values of Sender ID and Recipient ID of the members of that group.

-When an endpoint (re-)joins a group, it is provided also with the current Gid to use in the group, namely the Birth Gid of that endpoint for that group.
-For each group member, the Group Manager MUST store the latest corresponding Birth Gid until that member leaves the group.
-In case the endpoint has in fact re-joined the group, the newly determined Birth Gid overwrites the one currently stored.
+When an endpoint (re-)joins a group, it is provided also with the current Gid to use in the group.

 The Group Manager maintains records of the authentication credentials of endpoints in a group, and provides information about the group and its members to other group members and to external entities with selected roles (see {{sec-additional-entities}}).
 Upon endpoints' joining, the Group Manager collects such authentication credentials and MUST verify proof-of-possession of the respective private key.